sakrist/jsb/README.md

 ## Project Description

-The idea of the project is to create an ability to control  C++ objects from JavaScript code.
-Similar to what Emscripten provides to developers in their solution but with a limited feature set due memory access limitations.
+The idea of the project is to create the ability to control C++ objects from JavaScript code, similar to what Emscripten provides to developers but with a limited feature set due to memory access limitations.

-Project is inspired by Emscripten's embind and later by Boost.Python.
+The project is inspired by Emscripten's embind and later by Boost.Python.

 ## Samples